MahdiAghaali/ruby-capstone-catalog/README.md

 ```
 ### Install

-Install thr project dependencies with:
+Install the project dependencies with:

 ```
   bundle install